Mar Vista Animal Medical Center

 Treatment When We Are Not Sure Which Condition is Present

 Because there is a great deal of overlap between the treatment for IBD and the treatment for lymphoma, a therapy plan can be designed that covers both possibilities reasonably well.
 Typically this involves some kind of corticosteroid, possibly some kind of immunosuppressive medication, and possibly special diet, probiotics and nutritional supplements.
-Response to medication is generally rapid (with in a week) for IBD though it can take up to two weeks and a common lymphoma statistic is that 75% will achieve remission within three weeks regardless of protocol.
+Response to medication is generally rapid (within a week) for IBD though it can take up to two weeks and a common lymphoma statistic is that 75% will achieve remission within three weeks regardless of protocol.
 Longer remissions can be obtained with more tailored protocols but this way a reasonably priced therapy is possible.

 Ultrasound can be arranged at our hospital or through a local imaging center.